“And we heard this voice which came from heaven when we were with Him on the holy mountain.”

 Going to heaven has nothing to do with church membership.
 You cannot go to heaven by joining a church.
-Neither can you go to heaven by good works (Ep 2:8,9; Ti 3:5).
+Neither can you go to heaven by good works (Eph 2:8,9; Ti 3:5).

-Whether we go to heaven depends on our relationship to Jesus Christ.
-If we trust that He died for our personal sins, that He did all of the suffering that was necessary to suffer for our sins.
-If you come to Christ you will be heaven-born and heaven-bound.
+Whether we go to heaven depends on our relationship with Jesus Christ.
+If we trust that He died for our personal sins, He did all of the suffering necessary to suffer for our sins.
+If you come to Christ, you will be heaven-born and heaven-bound.